johantiden/jass/README.md

 The whole reason for `secret` to exist is to get a standardised format across the `pass` repo.

 Files are structured with the first line being the password.
 This is to allow interoperability with other tools.
-Line 2-x is a yml file which specifies key: value freely. `secret` helps you to always add a password and a "user" field.
+Line 2 and below is formatted as yml which specifies key: value freely.
+`secret` helps you to always insert a password and a "user" field.
 From line 2 and on, any yml-compliant data can be added (using `pass edit`)

-TODO: Add a simple helper to add fields
+TODO: Add a simple helper to add fields, or config for what fields to ask for in interactive mode.

-You can fetch the whole file using `pass` directly.
+You can fetch the whole file using `pass` directly or
 ```
-$ secret add hello-secret2 myuser mypassword
+$ secret insert hello-secret2 myuser mypassword
 $ pass hello-secret2
 mypassword
 user: myuser